Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 5. Desirable Difficulties (Bjork & Bjork, 2011)

-Desirable Difficulties theory holds that certain kinds of productive struggle—spacing, interleaving, retrieval practice, generation—enhance long-term retention even though they slow initial performance.
+Desirable Difficulties theory holds that certain kinds of productive struggle (spacing, interleaving, retrieval practice, generation) enhance long-term retention even though they slow initial performance.
 ARAD 2.0 uses this principle as a design filter: if AI removes the struggle that produces durable learning, the assignment must be redesigned to preserve it.
-The goal is not to make learning harder for its own sake, but to protect the specific cognitive effort that builds lasting understanding.
+The goal is to protect the specific cognitive effort that builds lasting understanding.

 The Six Core Principles